 Go traditional with a Scottish island cottage vacation

 You can never go wrong with a cottage stay in Scotland, a cosy and comfortable staple for a British Holiday.
 This especially rings true on the Islands, where self-catering options to really get away from it all might become even more appealing.

 While you will find plenty of options on the likes of Vrbo, there are also dedicated websites for booking this kind of accommodation, such as the Independent Cottages portal.

-Often set in more scenic locations than hotels, traditional cottages in stone-work with open fireplaces and spacious gardens can usually cater for larger groups or extended families, as well as the smaller, more quaint cottages.
+Often set in more scenic locations than hotels, traditional cottages in stonework with open fireplaces and spacious gardens can usually cater to larger groups or extended families, as well as smaller, more quaint cottages.

 Sleep in an Iron Age roundhouse

 For something really special and to feel like you are being transported to middle earth, the Brochs of Coigach are waiting for you.